 4. Get straight to the point

 Whatever you want to showcase - whether it's your personality, range or performance skills - pick a song that gets to the point quickly.
 In other words, avoid a song with a long, lingering intro, especially if the panel is looking to hear a soaring top note at the end.
+You can also consider making a cut in the music.
 Make it short, sweet and to the point and the panel will love you!

 5. Make sure the song is comfortable